Environments

 Ethics Application and Data Collection Plans

 On top of working on the three aforementioned manuscripts, the team has submitted the Institutional Review Board (IRB) application to gain approval for starting in-depth interviews in answer to the research question for Phase 4 on Environments; targeting to commence these in-depth interviews in January 2026.
-The study intends to conduct up to 300 online in-depth interviews with a) academic or non-academic staff working in universities, and/or b) researchers with disabilities working in academia or the community.
+The study will adopt qualitative methods including interviews with (a) academic or non-academic staff working in universities and (b) researchers with disabilities working in academia or the community and Knowledge Exchange workshops where Singaporean colleagues share good practice within their country context.

 Conference Presentations and Knowledge Exchange